What Are Dental Sealants?

 At Made Ya Smile Dental, we want every member of your family to enjoy a healthy, comfortable smile.
 Preventing cavities is an important part of helping your kids get the healthy start they need.
-Dental sealants are a procedure that general dentists Dr. Joe Prasifka and Dr. Trey Nguyen often recommend to minimize the risk of tooth decay on the back teeth.
-Although sealants are mostly recommended for children, teens and adults may also benefit from this preventive solution.
+Dental sealants are a procedure that our general dentists often recommend to minimize the risk of tooth decay on the back teeth.
+Although this protective coating for teeth is suggested for Sugar Land, TX children, teens, and adults may also benefit from this preventive solution.
 Sealants are a tooth-colored or white thin material that fills the grooves (pits and fissures) of premolar and molar teeth on the chewing surfaces where tooth decay often occurs.
 By keeping food, plaque, and bacteria from sticking to the teeth, sealants can reduce the chance of cavity formation and help protect your child's oral health from greater treatment needs.
 Sealants are an integral part of a preventive care plan and can serve your child's smile for several years with proper care.
 Give your family's smiles the protection needed to minimize the need for fillings and crowns in the future.
 To schedule a consultation for sealants, talk to our friendly Sugar Land, TX team today.

 The childhood and teenage years are when the molar and premolar teeth are most at risk for developing tooth decay.
 Pits and fissures on the chewing surfaces of these teeth naturally tend to collect bacteria, food, and plaque and can be difficult to clean with a toothbrush.
 This fosters an environment in which bacteria can thrive and create cavities in the teeth.
-Dental sealants effectively block out debris by filling the grooves on the back teeth.
-Though any patient can be an ideal candidate for receiving sealants, Dr. Prasifka and Dr. Nguyen often recommend them for kids ages 6 – 12.
+The tooth enamel sealants offered in Sugar Land, TX, effectively block out debris by filling the grooves on the back teeth.
+Though any patient can be an ideal candidate for receiving sealants, our dentists often recommend them for kids ages 6 – 12.
 Sealants are a simple, comfortable procedure and are only recommended for teeth that are fully erupted, have no fillings or other types of restorations, and are cavity-free.

-During your child's dental cleaning or consultation visit, Dr. Prasifka or Dr. Nguyen will examine the teeth for issues, like tooth decay.
+During your child's dental cleaning or consultation visit, one of our dentists will examine the teeth for issues like tooth decay.
 If cavities or other concerns are detected, we may recommend a treatment solution other than dental sealants.
-We may be able to place your child's sealants at that time or we can schedule you to come back on another day if it is more convenient.
-Before placing sealants, we will clean the chewing surfaces with a paste and special liquid that prepares the enamel to allows the sealants to strongly adhere.
+We may be able to place your child's sealants at that time, or we can schedule you to come back on another day if it is more convenient.
+Before placing sealants, we will clean the chewing surfaces with a paste and special liquid that prepares the enamel to allow the sealants to strongly adhere.
 Our team will then rinse and dry the teeth and apply the sealant material.
 Sealants start out as a liquid, which flows easily into the grooves of the teeth.
 The sealants are individually set, or hardened, by our special light, a process which only takes 20 – 30 seconds per tooth.
 Once the sealants are placed, we will check your child's bite to ensure comfort and review instructions on how to care for the sealants over the next few days.